sjappig/mldn-capstone/report/capstone_report.md

 #### Baseline models

 Zero-hypothesis and logistic regression were implemented using scikit-learn.
+Logistic regression was wrapped with one vs. many -ensemble classifier to create classifiers able to do multilabel classification.

 #### RNN

+RNN implementation was done with TensorFlow.
+Below is the network graph.

 #### Environment

 Both personal computer and FloydHub were used.
-As for FloydHub only trial account was available, run-time with expirements done there was limited to one hour.

 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section:
 - _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
 - _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_